serverless/blog/posts/2017-11-01-serverless-v1.24.0.md

 <img align="left" src="https://avatars3.githubusercontent.com/u/3391616?s=400&v=4" width="180px">

 Rafal has a deep background in Node.js and loves to play around with new technologies.
-A while back he stumbled upon the Serverless Framework and immediately jumped in to provide valuable contributions in the form of new features, as well as lending a helping hand in issue discussions.
+When he stumbled upon the Serverless Framework a while back, he and immediately jumped in to provide new features and lend a hand in issue discussions.

 Rafal loves to push Serverless technolgoies to its limits.
-That's why he's also playing around with different project ideas such as a 100% serverless [Medium Text-To-Speech](https://github.com/RafalWilinski/serverless-medium-text-to-speech) application which makes it possible to listen to your favorite Medium posts.
+That's why he's also playing around with different project ideas such as a 100% serverless [Medium Text-To-Speech](https://github.com/RafalWilinski/serverless-medium-text-to-speech) application.
 Make sure to give it a try [HERE](http://medium-speech.s3.amazonaws.com/index.html).

 [GitHub](https://github.com/RafalWilinski) | [Twitter](https://twitter.com/rafalwilinski)